Finding your community in Birmingham

 A diverse and global city

-Simply by living in the city you will be immersed you in the community that Birmingham holds.
-Being a university that’s based in the city centre, out students get to live in the middle of such a rich community and experience a culture that is so unique to the city but quickly makes them feel at home.
+Simply by living in the city, you will be immersed in Birmingham's community.
+Being a university that’s based in the city centre, our students get to live in the middle of such a rich community and experience a culture that is so unique to the city but quickly makes them feel at home.

 Open Days - Book your place